Sunday, 22 September 2024

 Between 1971 & 1974 veteran easy listening star Andy Williams was mining a particular rich seam of form.
 Three of the albums he put out on the Columbia label during this period ('Love Story', 'Solitaire', and 'The Way We Were') form something of a trilogy his fans not only bought by the shed load (they all went Billboard Top 10) but were also critically well received.

-His choice of material (Williams was a great interpreter of others work as well as having bespoke stuff written for him) was razor sharp: he was equally at home with a tight band format as he was with lush, string heavy, orchestral arrangements he was known for.
+His choice of material (Williams was a great interpreter of others work as well as having bespoke stuff written for him) was razor sharp: he was equally at home with a tight band format as he was with the lush, string heavy, orchestral arrangements that became his trademark.
 On 1973's Solitaire, for instance, among the musicians credited were Klaus Voorman on bass, Nicky Hopkins on piano and Jim Keltner on drums.

 I could wax lyrical about all the songs on each of these albums (buy me a drink next time you see me and I'll probably do precisely that).
-In the meantime I'm just going to pin the tail on the the donkey and give you one cut from each which probably encapsulates the essence of what the albums were all about.
+In the meantime I'm just going to pin the tail on the the donkey and give you one cut from each which probably encapsulates the essence of what this troika was all about.

 1971's Love Story is middle of the road nirvana.
 Rose Garden and (Where Do I Begin) Love Story sit check by jowl with James Taylor's Fire and Rain and George Harrison's Something and My Sweet Lord.
 However, I've gone with a typically jaunty version of I Think I Love You which had put David Cassidy and the Partridge Family on the map earlier that year.